This is peak nerd. It’s the nerdiest thing I’ve ever wished for, except maybe the full volume set of In Search of Lost Time.

 By new expectations and alternative solutions.

 To be nimble and responsive – not just in copywriting but in innovation and customer experience – we need to always be listening.

-I’ve spoken with Chattermill and Thematic, for example, both designed for enterprise customer experience programs but essentially exactly what we need.
+I’ve spoken with reps from Chattermill and Thematic, both designed for enterprise customer experience programs but essentially exactly what we need.
 There’s still a human element involved in training the AI on a case-by-case basis to work within specific contexts, which is why these tools are currently only viable for companies willing to spend 4-figures a month.

 We need something lightweight, scaled for small businesses and agencies.